dipterix/ravepipeline/cran-comments.md

 For `options`:

-I have tried my best to add `on.exit` to these functions, except for `R/options.R`.
-The functions within are
+I have tried my best to add `on.exit` to these functions.
+All the changes to `options` are handled with `on.exit` except for `R/options.R`, in which the functions are:

 1. designed to alter and persist the options (so no expect to call `on.exit` here)
-2. the altered options are designed to only affect package `dipsaus` and `threeBrain`, and I'm the maintainer of these two packages (and they mainly serve the 'RAVE' project as well).
+2. only affecting package `dipsaus` and `threeBrain`, and I'm the maintainer of these two packages (and they mainly serve the 'RAVE' project as well).
-3. section 'Side-Effects' as been added to warn users that these two options are set.
+3. section 'Side-Effects' has been added to the document to warn users that these options are changed.

 All other changes to the options are fixed to ensure the options get reset at or even before the enclosure ends.